skhiggins/ra_guide/README.md

         4. [Following up on presentation comments](#following-up-on-presentation-comments)
     2. [Managing meetings](#ii-managing-meetings).
 Preparing agendas before meetings, sending meeting recaps and keeping a record of previous meetings.
     3. [remindR deadline tracker](#iii-keeping-track-of-conference-and-presentation-deadlines).
 Using [remindR](https://github.com/clandinq/remindr) to keep track of important conference and presentation deadlines.
+    4. [Professional development meetings](#iv-professional-development-meetings).
+Regular calls to provide feedback, discuss areas to improve and review graduate school applications.
-    4. [Generating different presentation versions](https://github.com/skhiggins/ra_guide#iv-generating-different-presentation-versions).
+    5. [Generating different presentation versions](#v-generating-different-presentation-versions).
 Simplify generation of multiple presentation versions and presentation updating.

 2. Keeping files organized
     1. [Working with GitHub](#i-working-with-github).
 Setting up and using GitHub locally and in the server.